Quantaxer/Game-Backlogger/README.txt

 by clicking on the first button.
 Once the object is keeping track of the number of times you click the button, you can increment the count by clicking the modify button.
 If you want to try deleting it, you can press the delete button.

+You can also press the "show object name" so view that the name on the server is "serverObject"

 There is very basic error handling.
 You cannot increment if the key was not created.
 You cannot delete a key that doesn't exist.
 And you cannot create a key that already